brajeshwar/brajeshwar.github.io/ok.md

 title: OK
 ---

-{:.mark}
-A work-in-progress.
+# OK

-## OK.
-I agree with you.
+> I agree with you.
 You’re right.